pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ## Subscribe

-Subscribe opens a TCP socket and listens for messages/events on specified entities.
-Set subscribeKey during initialization.
-Configure automaticRetry to reconnect and fetch available messages after disconnects.
+Subscribe opens a TCP socket to listen for messages/events.
+Set `subscribeKey` during initialization.
+Configure `automaticRetry` to reconnect and best-effort fetch available messages after disconnect.

-Concepts:
-- Subscribe to entities directly: ChannelRepresentation, ChannelGroupRepresentation, UserMetadataRepresentation, ChannelMetadataRepresentation.
-- One listener receives messages, signals, and events for subscribed entities.
-See Event listeners.

 ### Subscription scope

-- Subscription: entity-scoped (e.g., a single channel).
-- SubscriptionSet: client-scoped (group of subscriptions on one PubNub instance).
-A set can include one or more subscriptions.
+- `Subscription`: entity-scoped (ex: specific channel); useful when handling channels differently.
+- `SubscriptionSet`: client-scoped (all entities within a `pubnub` instance); useful for common handling across channels.
+- One event listener receives all messages/signals/events for subscribed entities (see [Event listeners](#event-listeners)).

 ### Create a subscription

-Keep a strong reference to every Subscription/SubscriptionSet to avoid deallocation by ARC.
+Keep a **strong reference** to created `Subscription`/`SubscriptionSet` to prevent ARC deallocation.

-Create on an entity:

 ```
 `// Entity-based, local-scoped